Social Media and Parent Groups

 Any queries about the use of Facebook, Instagram and other forms of social media for communication between families at the School can and should be referred to the Director of Community Engagement.

 General Use of Social Media

 Social media can be defined as how we use technology to communicate and connect with others.
-Despite the range of positive uses for social media, there are also a number of ethical and legal issues associated with its use.
+Despite the range of positive uses for social media, there are also several ethical and legal issues associated with its use.

 Many people may hold the mistaken belief that anything published online will be without legal consequence.
-However, parents should be aware that there are a number of potential legal liabilities that may arise, particularly in relation to issues pertaining to reputational damage and defamation.
+However, parents should be aware that several potential legal liabilities may arise, particularly about reputational damage and defamation issues.

 Parents can ensure they abide by the laws and the School’s expectations of its parents, by complying with the following:

 The School, its staff and members of its community should not be mentioned or discussed in a negative or defamatory way.

 Photographs of students in School uniform represent the School and its students, and should not be posted if they have the potential to bring negative connotations towards the School or its staff and students.